bgshin/mxnet_cnn/src/performance.md

 | Decoding 8k Samples | 18.11 | 1.57 |

 * Time of Loading a model varies a lot for both of the backends.
 * When decoding using mxNet, actual decoding time seems to be short (less than 2 secs).
-However, for some reason, the function call of "model.evaluate" lasted up to 50 secs.
+However, for some reason, the function call of "model.predict" lasted up to 50 secs.

 ## Log data